florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/index.rst

 Proton-exchange membrane fuel cell model
 ========================================

-This power source model in FAST-OAD-CS23-HE represent a PEMFC stack that generates electric energy through a series of chemical reactions.
+This power source model in FAST-OAD-CS23-HE represents a PEMFC stack that generates electric energy through a series of chemical reactions.
 The Hydrogen Oxidation Reaction (HOR) at the anode splits hydrogen gas (:math:`\text{H}_2`) into protons (:math:`\text{H}^+`) and electrons (:math:`\text{e}^-`).
 Then the :math:`\text{H}^+` ions disolve into the solution between the membrane, while the :math:`\text{e}^-` travel through an external circuit, creating an electric